 Emissions estimates for tanks with a floating roof during a tank turnover are a special case.
 The landing of a floating roof on the tank legs occurs during a change of product service and during some maintenance activities.
-The total losses from roof landings, as detailed in Chapter 7 of AP-42, is the sum of the standing idle losses and filling losses from each landing event as shown:
+The total losses from roof landings, as detailed in Chapter 7 of AP-42, is the sum of the standing idle losses and filling losses from each landing event.
+The emissions from each landing is calculated as follows: